A Novel M-Estimator for Robust PCA: Numerical Experiments

-We assume a synthetic data set sampled according to the model of \S\ref{sec:synthetic} with $(N_1,N_0,D,d)=(250,250,100,10)$.
-We use the GMS algorithm with $d=10$ and different values of the regularization parameter $\delta$ and record the recovery error in Figure~\ref{fig:F_delta}.
-For $10^{-14}\leq \delta \leq 10^{-2}$, $\log(\text{error})-\log(\delta)$ is constant.
-We thus empirically obtain that the error is of order $O(\delta)$ in this range.
-On the other hand, \eqref{eq:subspace_diff2} only obtained an order of $O(\sqrt{\delta})$.
-It is possible that methods similar to those of \citet{Coudron_Lerman2012} can obtain sharper error bounds.
-We also expect that for $\delta$ sufficiently small (here smaller than $10^{-14}$), the rounding error becomes dominant.
-On the other hand, perturbation results are often not valid for sufficiently large $\delta$ (here this is the case for $\delta\ > 10^{-2}$).

-\subsection{Detailed Comparison with other algorithms for Synthetic Data}
+\subsection{Detailed Comparison with Other Algorithms for Synthetic Data}

-Using the synthetic data of \S\ref{sec:synthetic}, we compared the GMS algorithm with the following algorithms: MDR (Mean Absolute Deviation Rounding) of \citet{robust_mccoy}, LLD (Low-Leverage Decomposition) of \citet{robust_mccoy}, OP (Outlier Pursuit) of \citet{Xu2010}, PCP (Principal Component Pursuit) of \citet{wright_robust_pca09}, MKF (Median $K$-flats with $K=1$) of \citet{MKF_workshop09}, HR-PCA (High-dimensional Robust PCA) of \citet{Xu2010_highdimensional}, a common M-estimator \citep[see e.g.,]{huber_book} and $R_1$-PCA of \citet{Ding+06}.
-The codes of OP and HR-PCA were obtained from \urlwofont{http://guppy.mpe.nus.edu.sg/~mpexuh}, the code of MKF from \urlwofont{http://www.math.umn.edu/~zhang620/mkf}, the code of PCP from \urlwofont{http://perception.csl.illinois.edu/matrix-rank/sample_code.html} with the Accelerated Proximal Gradient and full SVD version, the codes of MDR and LLD from \urlwofont{http://www.acm.caltech.edu/~mccoy/code/} and the codes of the common M-estimator, $R_1$-PCA and GMS will appear in a supplemental webpage.
+Using the synthetic data of \S\ref{sec:synthetic}, we compared the GMS algorithm with the following algorithms: MDR (Mean Absolute Deviation Rounding) of \citet{robust_mccoy}, LLD (Low-Leverage Decomposition) of \citet{robust_mccoy}, OP (Outlier Pursuit) of \citet{Xu2010}, PCP (Principal Component Pursuit) of \citet{candes_wright_robust_pca09}, MKF (Median $K$-flats with $K=1$) of \citet{MKF_workshop09}, HR-PCA (High-dimensional Robust PCA) of \citet{Xu2010_highdimensional}, a common M-estimator \citep[see, e.g.,]{huber_book} and $R_1$-PCA of \citet{Ding+06}.
+The codes of OP and HR-PCA were obtained from \url{http://guppy.mpe.nus.edu.sg/~mpexuh}, the code of MKF from \url{http://www.math.umn.edu/~zhang620/mkf}, the code of PCP from \url{http://perception.csl.illinois.edu/matrix-rank/sample_code.html} with the Accelerated Proximal Gradient and full SVD version, the codes of MDR and LLD from \url{http://www.acm.caltech.edu/~mccoy/code/} and the codes of the common M-estimator, $R_1$-PCA and GMS will appear in a supplemental webpage.
 We also record the output of standard PCA, where we recover the subspace by the span of the top $d$ eigenvectors.
 We ran the experiments on a computer with Intel Core 2 CPU at 2.66GHz and 2 GB memory.

 We remark that since the basic GMS algorithm already performed very well on these artificial instances, we did not test its extensions and modifications described in \S\ref{sec:prac_solutions} (e.g., GMS2 and EGMS).